Sylvester Bliss: Biography

 He wrote articles for the Millerite magazine Signs of the Times which helped him to get a job as an assistant editor in November 1842.
 He stayed at that position for many years and then became the only editor of the magazine which was renamed Advent Herald.
-Bliss held the position of editor until his death in 1863, from natural causes.
+Bliss held the position of editor until his death of natural causes in 1863.
 He was also editor of the Millerite magazine Advent Shield.